 Lighter colors may be trending, but there’s still room for variety.
 While seamless planks are rare, some manufacturers (and interior design) are taking variegated hardwood flooring even further.
 Natural elements, such as knots, scratches, and wood patterns, have become less uniform between planks.
 However, variations in tones and colors are also gaining popularity.

-Wood Panels with Character
+Wood Planks with Character

 The distressed, wire brushed and hand scraped aesthetics have been popular for a few years now, and that trend is set to continue in 2020.
 These accents provide a personalized-touch that offers a distinguished look.